lambci/lambci/README.md

 }
 ```

-The Lambda function needs to have permissions to publish to this topic, which you can either add manually, or by modifying the CloudFormation `lambci.template` and updating your stack.
+The Lambda function needs to have permissions to publish to this topic, which you can either add manually, or by modifying the CloudFormation `lambci.yml` and updating your stack.

 Add a top-level SNS topic resource: